-Last summer, thanks to so inspiration on Pinterest, we implemented our first “Summer Bucket List“.
+Last summer, thanks to so much inspiration on Pinterest, we implemented our first “Summer Bucket List”.
 We comprised a list of things to do to keep active throughout the summer.
 I broke up the list into “Free” “Inexpensive” and “Pricey” categories.
-This helped us decide what was feasible on any given day for our large family.
+This helped us decide what was feasible on any given day for our family of 5.

-We also make sure to visit our local Farmers Markets to try new things and support our local growers.
-Companies often offer tours of their facilities, we have water day, arts and crafts, bake something new and game night all our on our list, too.
+We also make sure to visit our local Farmer’s Markets to try new things and support our local growers.
+Companies often offer tours of their facilities, we have water day, arts and crafts, bake something new, and game night all on our list, too.

-For special treats we splurge and head to local amusement parks, water parks and play places.
+For special treats, we splurge and head to local amusement parks, water parks, and play places.
 I certainly do my research and try and find a deal for these more expensive things.
-I search of coupons, special events and discounts and plan our trip accordingly.
+I search for coupons, special events, and discounts and plan our trip accordingly.

 We always aspire to take a family vacation during the summer months (who doesn’t love a fun family vacation!?) but this year I think we may stick with a much more budget-friendly ‘Staycation.